 Things to do in Marfa and Big Bend National Park with a Baby

-I recently went on a trip Marfa, Texas with my baby and parents.
+I recently visited Marfa, Texas with my baby and parents.
 It is honestly one of the most unique places I’ve been.
-I think the best way to describe Marfa is as a wonderful artist community.
+Marfa is a wonderful artist community.
 It is a little bit cosmopolitan, a little bit hipster and a lot bit in the middle of nowhere the desert in Texas.
-We had a truly lovely trip.

 There are a few things to keep in mind about Marfa: